Patriot (comics): Eli Bradley

 Patriot became a founding member of the Young Avengers.
-The public believed his costume resembled that of Captain America's 1940s sidekick, Bucky, but he revealed that his costume is a redesign of his grandfather's.
+The public believed his costume resembled that of Captain America's 1940s sidekick, Bucky Barnes, but he revealed that his costume is a redesign of his grandfather's.
 He has an adversarial relationship with teammate Hawkeye, who nonetheless gave him Captain America's original star-spangled triangular shield.

 When the truth about Eli's lack of superpowers was revealed, Eli quit the team.
 He returned after the Hulkling was kidnapped by the Super-Skrull, and the other Young Avengers convinced him that he was the only one of them capable of leading the team, even without his powers.
 Patriot was later gravely wounded by a Kree warrior when he jumped in front of a blast meant for Captain America, and received a blood transfusion from his grandfather, Isaiah, which granted him the abilities afforded by the Super-Soldier Serum.

 Eli joins Captain America's Secret Avengers during the 2006 - 2007 "Civil War" storyline.
 Patriot leads his team to assist the Runaways after they were attacked by the government.
 The Young Avengers and the Runaways worked together when two of their members were captured, and the Runaways decided to stay out of the mix in the war.
 Patriot managed to keep most of his team together, but Stature decided to join Iron Man's side.

 Eli later seeks out the Winter Soldier, whom he had earlier met during the "Civil War" storyline, to discuss the nature of patriotism at a time when he disagrees with the Superhero Registration Act, and much of the way America is being governed.
 The two have a heartfelt chat about America as an idea and about the original Patriot, Jeffrey Mace.